 Rioters attack Canadian-owned mine in Mozambique

-Security staff were injured during the attack, while other staff were rushed to safety in Nampula, around 120 kilometres from the mine, the company said.
+Security staff were injured during the attack, while other staff were rushed to safety in Nampula, around 120 kilometers from the mine, the company said.
 Mozambican newspaper O Pais reported on Monday that the violence began on Nov.
 9 when police shot dead an illegal miner.

 "The Muiane mine site has been attacked and destroyed by local rioters," the company said in a statement on Friday.
 "Police are not allowing access to the mine site due to bandits still occupying the area."